mbruges/zola/content/learn/textbook/gp-coursework.md

 - engage with a range of perspectives
 - analyse the causes and consequences of the issue
 - consider different courses of action to improve or resolve the issue
-- reflect on how their personal perspective on the issue has changed/developed.
+- reflect on how their personal perspective on the issue has changed/developed
+- write no more than **2000 words**

 Learners are expected to use sources and information to provide evidence for the arguments presented, to explain any points made and to support their conclusion answering their question.